Affiliate links on Android Authority may earn us a commission. Learn more.

 Hollow Knight is one of the best video games I’ve ever had the pleasure of playing.
 And tons of other players feel the same way.
 So of course it had to make it on this list of best Switch eShop games.

 This is a 2D action-adventure game with a story that will grip you from the beginning.
 The lore behind this game makes it truly something special.
-Then, on top of an awesome story, there’s awesome (and difficult) boss battles that challenge you.
+Then, on top of an awesome story, there’s awesome (and difficult) boss battles that will truly test your skills.

 On the surface, Stardew Valley might seem like just another farming simulator.
 After playing for a while, you’ll realize it offers so much more than that.

 You inherit your grandfather’s farm and have to make it profitable, so there is a huge farming aspect to the game.
 But if you don’t want to farm, you don’t have to.
-And you can still have tons of fun in the game.
+And you can still have tons of fun.

 You can build up relationships with other characters in the game, marry someone, and even have kids.
 Explore the mines all the way to the bottom to fight monsters and find some nifty rewards.
 Or, you can spend all your time decorating and organizing your farm from head to toe to make it look beautiful.
 You can spend countless hours in this game, so at $14.99, it’s an absolute steal.